hlancia/lupus-nephritis-macrophage-target-discovery/docs/executive_summary.md

 ---

+## Executive Takeaways

+- Developed an end-to-end computational framework for therapeutic target discovery.
+- Integrated three independent transcriptomic datasets across species and technologies.
+- Identified **C5AR1** as the highest-confidence macrophage-associated therapeutic target.
+- Demonstrated a reproducible workflow applicable to other autoimmune and inflammatory diseases.

+---

 ## Study Design

 Three complementary public datasets were integrated to strengthen confidence in candidate therapeutic targets through independent validation across species and technologies.